FKnottenbelt/LS_120/120/definitions.md

 attributes in the language, in the form of shortcuts that help you write the methods that implement them.

+class variables: 03_04
+instance variables: 03_04

 # getters and setters
 getter and setter methods are methods that expose attributes to other objects.
 Getters lets you read them, setters lets you change the attribute.
 You can write them in long form.
 For example here is a getter for
 name: